nicklotz/kubeconcepts/public/01-kubernetes-intro.md

 > A key purpose of declarative configuration is to prevent drift.
 That is, if Kubernetes detects a change, it will perform the necessary work to bring the state of the cluster back to the source of truth, which is our YAML configuration.

-1. Manually remove a pod from the NGINX deployment.
+1. Manually remove the pods from the NGINX deployment.
 ```
 kubectl delete pod -l app=nginx
 ```